Vysotsky (skyscraper)

 Vysotsky (Высоцкий) is the name of a skyscraper in Yekaterinburg.
 It is the third-tallest building in Russia outside of Moscow.

 History

 Vysotsky architecture business center and semi-skyscraper was built in 2011.
 It has 54 floors, total height: 188.3 m (618 ft).
 The business center Vysotsky hit the Guinness Book of Records, having become "The tallest multifunctional business center in the Ural-Siberian and Central-Asian regions."

+The architects are Andrey Molokov and Vladimir Grachev.

 An open sightseeing platform on the 52nd floor at the height of 186 m offers a panoramic view of the city.
 The building serves as a nice orientation point when lost in the city.

 The business center Vysotsky is named after Vladimir Vysotsky, a Soviet poet, musician, and actor.
 Also, it is a play on words: vysoky means "tall" in Russian.
 Behind the building is a bronze sculpture of Vladimir Vysotsky and his third wife, the French actress Marina Vlady.